ScratchyPDX/applied-programming-text-based-adventure/README.md

 When learning a new programming language, I typically start with the obligatory “Hello World” project.
 From there, my projects usually fall into one of two categories: math calculations or game development.
 This particular project is the latter.
 Developed in Rust, it is a simple text-based game where the outcome hinges on the choices made by the player.

-Since this project is designed to facilitate learning the language, the game is relatively simple, featuring four different outcomes.
+Since this project is designed to facilitate learning the Rust language, the game is relatively simple, featuring four different outcomes.
 Only one true path leads the player to a successful conclusion.
 A decision tree document is available here: https://github.com/ScratchyPDX/applied-programming-text-based-adventure/blob/main/docs/text-based-story-game-flow.jpg

-- The user is presented a story where the make choices.
+- The user is presented a story where they make choices.
-- The users expected inputs are highlighted in green and evaluated to ensure the user's input is a valid command.
+- The expected inputs are highlighted in green and evaluated to ensure the user's input is a valid command.
 - Each choice leads to a specific outcome.
-Make enough correct choices and the user cn complete the story.
+Make enough correct choices and the user can complete the story.
-- The user may enter 'quit' and any prompt to end the game.
+- The user may enter 'quit' at any prompt to end the game.

-While not extensive, this project also includes a small example of how unit test are written and included ina Rust project.
+While not extensive, this project also includes a small example of how unit tests are written and included in a Rust project.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](https://youtu.be/yPfs1lDwdVI)